julianchurchill/text-adventure/README.md

 =======

 - [FEATURE] Add ability to look at items in inventory
-  - [TEST] ShowInventory trigger gathers inventory items from the model.
   - [TEST] Add default inventory contents to the model - 'Pocket Lint' and description 'It's fluffy and shaped like an inverted belly button'
   - [TEST] ShowInventory userMustChooseFollowUpAction() returns true.
   - [TEST] ShowInventory followUpActions() contains Examine actions for each item in inventory